lgunsch/django-vmail/docs/configuration.rst

 Dovecot
 ---------
-Dovecot 1 and 2 have the same SQL query configuration, however, they will be in diffrent file locations depending on your setup.
+Dovecot 1 and 2 have the same SQL query configuration, however, they may be in diffrent file locations depending on your setup.
 Dovecot 2 was shipped with Debian Wheezy, and Dovecot 1 with Squeeze.